 Housing First provides hope and change by transitioning from homelessness into a stable home, a shift in perspective can result.
 They're no longer in day-to-day survival mode, people start to envision a different future.

 COVID-19 has definitely shifted the way we provide care.
 As we all know, the best protection against COVID is a home.
 Until then, we have our "SNUGS."
 In 2020, we were able to secure funding and complete renovations at four of our facilities, creating safe, private spaces for our guests to sleep.

 Barry House - est. 2001

-Barry House is a 17-bed emergency shelter serving individuals who identify as female or are gender diverse.
+Barry House is a 17-bed emergency shelter serving individuals who identify as female.
 Guests are 16 years of age and older.
 They could be people living with mental health concerns, disabilities, unemployment or under-employment, struggling with substance misuse, post traumatic stress, abandonment, rejection and poverty.

 For those who stay with us we provide three meals a day, phone and laundry, personal care & comfort items, and assistance in securing independent housing.
 We collaborate with onsite support from Halifax Regional Police, Mobile Outreach Street Health (MOSH), and the Department of Community Services Income Assistance Worker, as well as liaise with many support programs that serve our guests.

 Barry House Statistics collected in 2022:

 • Provided a night’s rest for 131 people